swilsonmedia/dotfiles/README.md

 ### Helpers

-`dev` - opens your devor to SPEWeb
+`dev` - opens SPEWeb in your favorite editor!

 `server` - if you ever need a local server so that you don't get Ajax errors or cross domain errors you can run `server` then go to localhost:8000 to visit your page.